-- Most of the examples mentioned above for dialectal variation are regional, that is, they typically occur in certain regions but not others. - As it turns out, however, there is more to dialectal variation than just location.
-Several other factors could be involved.
-As a case in point, let's consider Appalachian English.
+- Most of the examples mentioned above for dialectal variation are regional, that is, they typically occur in certain regions but not others. - Each dialect is systematically different from other dialects, including the so-called standard dialect.
+Let's consider the case of Appalachian English.